msmbaldwin/security-horizontal-copilot/README.md

 ### 2. Generate Article

 1. Open GitHub Copilot Chat in VS Code
-2. Paste the contents of `prompt.txt` into the chat window
+2. Paste the contents of `prompt-generate.txt` into the chat window
 3. Modify the Service Configuration variables directly in the chat window before sending:
   ```txt
   **Service Configuration:**